Home

 • --Belgian Bult

-Finally...in 1935 desired standards of posture and size and shape for the Yorkshire were reached.
+Finally...in 1935 desired standards of posture and size and shape for the Yorkshire were reached and little to no attention was given to its singing ability.

 In the old days of the breed the Yorkshire was said to be so slender it could pass through a wedding ring.